teateatea/heartbreaker/Classes/Mystic of Vymjir.md

 ___
 ## ABILITIES
 ##### Oversight
-*Denomination Bonus*<br>Once per day, you may reroll any one die after seeing the result.
+*Denomination Bonus*<br>You are only loosely bound by fate.
+Once per day, you may reroll any one die after seeing the result.
 You retain this effect indefinitely.<!--When rolling on a random table, you may choose to reroll after seeing the result.
 You retain this effect indefinitely. -->

 You lose *Oversight* if you willfully and unjustly encroach upon the freedoms of another.
 Regain *Oversight* by performing or observing a sermon.